awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 + [PostgreSQL 9\.6\.8, Aurora PostgreSQL release 1\.2 \(unsupported\)](#AuroraPostgreSQL.Updates.20180305.12)
 + [PostgreSQL 9\.6\.6 Aurora PostgreSQL release 1\.1 \(unsupported\)](#AuroraPostgreSQL.Updates.20180305.11)
 + [PostgreSQL 9\.6\.3, Aurora PostgreSQL release 1\.0 \(unsupported\)](#AuroraPostgreSQL.Updates.20180305.10)

+## PostgreSQL 13\.5<a name="AuroraPostgreSQL.Updates.20180305.135"></a>

+This release of Aurora PostgreSQL is compatible with PostgreSQL 13\.5\.
+For more information about the improvements in PostgreSQL 13\.5, see [PostgreSQL release 13\.5](https://www.postgresql.org/docs/13/release-13-5.html)\.

+### Aurora PostgreSQL release 13\.5<a name="AuroraPostgreSQL.Updates.20180305.135"></a>

+**High priority stability enhancements**
++  Fixed a bug where logical replication may hang resulting in the replay falling behind on the read node\.
+The instance may eventually restart\.

+**Additional improvements and enhancements**
++  Added the `Buffers: shared hit` metric to the Explain output\.
++  Fixed a buffer cache bug that could cause brief periods of unavailability\.
++  Fixed a bug in the `apg_plan_mgmt` extension where an index based plan was not being enforced\.
++  Fixed a bug in the `pg_logical` extension that could cause brief periods of unavailability due to improper handling of NULL arguments\.
++  Fixed a bug that could cause brief periods of unavailability due to reading uninitialized pages\.
++  Fixed an issue where orphaned files caused major version upgrades to fail\.
++  Fixed incorrect Aurora Storage Daemon log write metrics\.
++  Fixed multiple bugs that could result in WAL replay falling behind and eventually causing the reader instances to restart\.
++  Improved the Aurora buffer cache page validation on reads\.
++  Improved the Aurora storage metadata validation\.

+This version also includes the following change:
++  The [pg\_cron](https://github.com/citusdata/pg_cron) extension is updated to 1\.4\.1

+For information about extensions and modules, see [Extensions supported for Aurora PostgreSQL 13\.x](AuroraPostgreSQL.Extensions.md#AuroraPostgreSQL.Extensions.13)\.

 ## PostgreSQL 13\.4<a name="AuroraPostgreSQL.Updates.20180305.134"></a>